resolve109/study-aws-sa/aws-study-guide.md

 - Efficiently serves varying levels of traffic without manual intervention
 - Well-suited for handling serverless API backends with Amazon API Gateway
 - Ideal for scenarios with unpredictable request patterns that may change suddenly
+- **Lambda Execution Role**:
+ - IAM role assumed by Lambda function at runtime
+ - Determines what AWS services and resources the function can access
+ - Permissions associated with this role control function's access to AWS resources
+ - Best practice is to grant only necessary permissions following principle of least privilege
+ - Can be configured with permissions to decrypt data using AWS KMS keys

 ### AWS DataSync
 - **Primary Use**: